hrgdavor/validation-error-format/README.md

  - ...

 # Goals
-Defining a single validation error format accross different validation sources and enable easy display of error message in the proper context/location of the UI.
+Defining a single validation error format accross different validation sources to enable easy display of error message in the proper context/location of the UI.
 A single format that UI understands is then basis for different validation sources to use or fixed/converted to the format the UI uses.